malabudi/assignment2/README.md

 ### `node index.js`

 After that, you will have the project running successfully and should be able to send requests to all the endpoints in the API, documented below

+You will know when the project is running if you see `Server is listening on port 3000` in the terminal

 ## All Endpoints in The API